 (Don’t miss: Read the story of our friend Nang to get better insight into the life of a tuk tuk driver in Cambodia) →

 On my recent trip to Phnom Penh, I was frequently warned that bag snatching from tuk tuks was a big problem.
-I have no idea how big a problem this is (and how much is just tourist hysteria) but it’s a good practice to keep your bag, your phone, and any other valuable well inside the tuk tuk, so a passing motorcyclist cannot snatch it.
+I have no idea how big a problem this is (and how much is just tourist hysteria) but it’s a good practice to keep your bag, your phone, and any other valuables well inside the tuk tuk, so a passing motorcyclist cannot snatch it.